Frequently Asked Questions

 Q: Is fund raising for charity obligatory?

 Yes, each team is expected to meet the average fundraising target of $8,000 over and above the registration fee.
 Historically teams have raised up to $40,000!
-The Starlight Children’s Foundation are committed to supporting teams achieve their fundraising targets and are on hand to help.
+The Starlight Children’s Foundation are committed to supporting teams achieve their fundraising targets and are on hand to help, please see the Fundraising Pack for further information.

 Q: What is the relationship between Starlight and the Great Adventure Challenge?